pcresswell/authorize/README.md

 ```

 ## Other details
-As you would expect, unauthorized actions dominate over unauthorized.
+As you would expect, unauthorized actions dominate over authorized.
 The permissions can be serialized to a database.
 ```
 UserPermission user = new UserPermission();
 Create createAction = new Create(typeof(AddressModel));